Aliases for ADORA2A Gene

 GeneCards Summary for ADORA2A Gene

 ADORA2A (Adenosine A2a Receptor) is a Protein Coding gene.
-Diseases associated with ADORA2A include Acute Encephalopathy With Biphasic Seizures And Late Reduced Diffusion and Bruxism.
-Among its related pathways are Peptide ligand-binding receptors and cAMP signaling pathway.
+Diseases associated with ADORA2A include Acute Encephalopathy With Biphasic Seizures And Late Reduced Diffusion and Panic Disorder.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
 GO annotations related to this gene include G-protein coupled receptor activity and protein heterodimerization activity.
-An important paralog of this gene is ADORA1.
+An important paralog of this gene is ADORA2B.

 UniProtKB/Swiss-Prot for ADORA2A Gene